 - The level "This Heartburn's for You" in Rayman Origins.
 You get eaten by a dragon, and you're inside its body.
 The music is humorous and catchy, but that doesn't change the fact that when you reach the stomach, you can see the dragon's realistic looking heart through its apparently transparent stomach.
 And then you have to pop the growths inside the dragon, which are apparently what mutated it in the first place.
 Which means that the dragon has mutated and become enormous due to growths that could only be destroyed by entering its body and attacking on the inside while avoiding its stomach acid and flames.

-- The boss of Olympus Maximus in Rayman Legends.
+- Hades' Hand, the boss of Olympus Maximus in Rayman Legends.
 It's a giant floating cloud of the Dark Creatures from previous levels, which shape into the form of a giant hand, two flying demons, and then a giant floating demon.
 The music is also very dark and low key, unlike most of the music in the game.

 Nightmare Fuel / Rayman